dclong/blog/misc/content/2016-11-22-parallel-computing-in-python.markdown

     It is rather inconvenient to share data among different processes.
     It is suggested that you only use multiprocessing for CPU intensive tasks where communication among tasks is minimum.

+3. You can use `os.cpu_count()` in Python to get the number of CPU cores on the machine.

 ## References